TomFahey/DTA-MSc-Project/docs/source/index.rst

 Getting Started
 ===============

-Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.
+Check out the :doc:`start` section for further information, including how to :ref:`install <installation>` the project.

 .. toctree::